lerna/lerna/README.md

 $ lerna bootstrap --hoist --nohoist=babel-*
 ```

+#### --registry [registry]

+When run with this flag, forwarded npm commands will use the specified registry for your package(s).

+This is useful if you do not want to explicitly set up your registry
+configuration in all of your package.json files individually when e.g. using
+private registries.

 ### Wizard

 If you prefer some guidance for cli (in case you're about to start using lerna or introducing it to a new team), you might like [lerna-wizard](https://github.com/szarouski/lerna-wizard).
 It will lead you through a series of well-defined steps: